Atemia/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/06_handling-replicates.md

 </p></details>

+2. Do the same for the Pou5f1 replicates.
+Try this on your own first.
+No peeking!

 <details>
-  <summary>Do the same for the Pou5f1 replicates.
-Try this on your own first.
-No peeking!</summary>
   <p>

 ```bash